 Squats to a box, a chair or a bench can greatly help you work on the quads and knee supporting muscles, without the risk of damaging the knees.

 Stand with a stance a bit wider than your shoulders width.
 Your toes should be pointing slightly outwards.
 Bend your knees and squat until the point where you are seated on the bench or the chair.
 Pause and climb back up.
-Do 2 sets of 10 repetitions.

 The calves move your foot and your ankle, and help support the knee.
 This is why calf exercises should be included with knee strengthening exercises.